gianni-rosato/svt-av1-psy/Docs/Appendix-CDEF.md

 outlined below, followed by more details on some of the important functions.

-Step 1 - Splitting the frame into segments

-- The frame to be filtered is divided into segments to allow for parallel filtering operations on different parts of the frame.
-The segments are set according to the following (see ```load_default_buffer_configuration_settings``` in ```EbEncHandle.c```) The number of segment rows is set to 1 if ```(luma height/64)<6```, else it set to 6.
+Step 1: Split the frame to be filtered into segments to allow for parallel filtering operations on different parts of the frame.
+The segments are set according to the following rules (see ```load_default_buffer_configuration_settings``` in ```EbEncHandle.c```):
+- The number of segment rows is set to 1 if ```(luma height/64)<6```, else it is set to 6.
-- The number of segment columns is set to 1 if ```(luma width/64)<10```, else it set to 6.
+- The number of segment columns is set to 1 if ```(luma width/64)<10```, else it is set to 6.

 The segments are processed in ```cdef_kernel```.
 Each segment is split into 64x64 filter blocks.

-Step 2: Perform CDEF search for each segment \[each running on a separate thread\].
+Step 2: CDEF search is performed for each segment using a separate thread.
 Each segment goes through a filter search operation through the function (```cdef_seg_search```).
 For a given 64x64 filter block in a segment, the main purpose of the search is to identify the directions of the 8x8 blocks in the filter block, and the best filter (Primary strength, Secondary strength) pair to use in filtering the filter block.
-The primary filter strength takes value in {0,…,15}, whereas the secondary filter strength takes value in {0, 1, 2, 4}.
+The primary filter strength can take any value between 0 and 15 inclusive, whereas the secondary filter strength can take one of the following values: 0, 1, 2 or 4.
 The (primary strength, secondary strength) pairs are then indexed and ordered as indicated in Table 2 below: